Blog by Joe Charbonnet

 Compounds of zinc bound with tin or molybdenum atoms (known as zinc stannates and zinc molybdates) are also sometimes used as synergists.
 These chemicals are poorly studied for their long-term toxic effects and may also harm health.
 Certain tin-containing chemicals, for instance, contribute to obesity risk.

-Fortunately, regulators are starting pick up on the dangers of these chemicals.
+Fortunately, regulators are starting to pick up on the dangers of these chemicals.
 A recent bill in Massachusetts to regulate flame retardants also bans antimony trioxide in many applications.
 Both New Jersey and California have designated the compound a cancer-causing hazard.

 Industry and academia have also started to research alternatives, including synergists based on clay and carbon nanotubes.
 While these compounds have not yet been proven safe to humans, this work reflects a growing awareness that our current exposure to antimony trioxide should be reduced.